Uclusion/uclusion-blog/_posts/2020-11-16-agile-technology.md

 ---
 Since many in the agile community are very good at organizing people there is a tendency to approach problems exclusively from a social interaction perspective.
 Let's define better rules and meetings and guide developers to follow them.
-Ironically the skill that many agile practitioners have in this area already creates an 80-20 situation where further gains are difficult.
+Ironically the skill that many agile practitioners have in this area tends to create an 80-20 situation where further gains are difficult.

 Two technological areas that might still be in a 20-80 rule for an organization are software architecture and choice of